 Some therapists and nonprofits have special employees called therapy dogs.
 These dogs undergo special training and certification to provide emotional support and comfort for a wide variety of people.
 A therapy dog may provide comfort to people in the hospital, nursing homes or be a reading buddy for children.
 While these dogs perform a wonderful service, they do not fall into the same category as service or emotional support animals because their job is to provide support to a wide variety of people, as opposed to an individual.

 Some shelters work with animal rescues or vet offices to provide boarding or foster homes for pets while their owners are in the shelter.
 While this is a great option, they cannot require a person to use this option for their service animal.
 They are not considered pets under the law and that is not considered a reasonable accommodation under the ADA.
 The person benefits from having their service animal with them and separating them would cause an undue burden on the individual who needs the animal.
 The shelter can require that a person provides documentation of certification, but they cannot ask someone to prove a disability or explain why they need a service animal.
 If you are denied access to the shelter with your service animal, the shelter has broken the law.
 While this is not an issue you may be able to address immediately, you do have a right to pursue legal action.
 It would a good idea to contact a lawyer to consider legal action or a human rights organization to file a complaint.
 The laws are not as clear around emotional support animals and may vary by state.

 Although by law service animals are not considered pets, they are often important and beloved members of people’s families.
 Working with a service or support animal can be a great option for those who are healing from abusive relationships.
-You can learn more about how to find a service animal here.
-And, check out the resources below for more information!
+Check out the resources below for more information!